czllab/NetMiner/README.md

 6. GeneNet >= 1.2.12

 # Documentation
-To use NetMiner, please refer to the instructions in manual.pdf in this subdirectory
+To use NetMiner, please refer to the instructions in manual.txt in this subdirectory

 # License
 NetMiner is licensed under the GPL version 3 or any later version